symbolic-labs-pub/freedom-that-lasts/README.md

 # [Freedom That Lasts](http://github.com/symbolic-labs-pub/freedom-that-lasts)

-Designing Societies That Keep the Future Open
+Designing Complex Societies That Keep the Future Open

 ## Scientific Paper
 - of the [theory](docs/paper.md).